BramVan-Oosterhout/festivals-docker/festivals-gateway/README.md

-The festivaks-gateway server provides routing and load balancing services for the FestivalsApp.
+The festivaks-gateway server provides routing and load balancing services for the Festivals-App.
 Access from the network is provided in five sub-domains, each providing access to a particular set of services.

 | Sub-domain | Services provided |
 | --- | --- |